ragnaroku/potato/README.md

 ```

-After that upload your file on server & enjoy it)
+After that upload your file to a server & enjoy it)

 ## License